 Tips and Variations

-- Prepare an extra crisp in a disposable foil pan or an extra baking pan, but don't bake it.
+Prepare an extra crisp in a disposable foil pan or an extra baking pan, but don't bake it.
 Cover it with foil and freeze it label it with the baking instructions.
 Defrost the crisp in the refrigerator and then bake as directed.
-Or divide the ingredients among several small ramekins or small disposable foil pans.
-You'll have individual desserts in the freezer for any occasion.
-Just make sure you label them with the name, date, and baking instructions.
+You'll have individual desserts in the freezer for any occasion; just make sure you label them with the name, date, and baking instructions.